Iaramsri/OWASP-TOP-10-2025-TESTING-GUIDE/README.md

 This guide should be built around official OWASP material first.
 The primary source is the **OWASP Top Ten Twenty Twenty-Five** release and its category pages.
 The strongest companion documents are the **WSTG**, **ASVS Five Point Zero**, and the **OWASP Cheat Sheet Series**.
 For CI/CD and supply-chain sections, the most authoritative modern complements are **NIST SP Eight Hundred Eighteen**, **CISA Secure by Design**, **CycloneDX**, and **SLSA**.
 For GitHub implementation details, use **GitHub Docs**, plus official tool documentation for **ZAP**, **CodeQL**, **Burp**, **Semgrep**, **Trivy**, and **OWASP Dependency-Check**.

-A disciplined README should treat testing as a **layered system**, not a single scanner run:

 | Layer | Purpose | Best examples |
 |---|---|---|
 | Manual security testing | Finds logic flaws, edge cases, and contextual authorization issues | Burp Repeater, Burp Intruder, browser DevTools, curl |